 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

 - If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
-Thirty-six hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.
+Thirty-six to 48 hours following surgery the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.

 - In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 If you have been placed on antibiotics take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction and notify our office.
 Call the office if you have any questions.

 Nausea and Vomiting

 - In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.